BillSdev/Java-Maplestory/README.md

 Some more newer features leave more to be desired in terms of design and implementaion because they where added on a whim a long time after I stopped working on the project.

+When in game:

-When in game, press 'O' to wear\remove shirt,
+              press 'O' to wear\remove shirt,

               press 'L' to wear\remove pants,